 There are hardly any reasons to not recommend an iMac.
 However, portability is certainly an issue.
 It requires an active power supply all the time, and you can’t just pack it in a bag and take it on a work+vacation to the mountains.

-On the other hand, if portability isn’t an issue, the 24-inch iMac is a better value for money than the MacBook Pro.
+On the other hand, if portability isn’t an issue, the 24-inch iMac is a value for money setup.
 The 4.5K screen and spatial audio are significant upgrades, along with a fresh splash of colors.

 Coming to the bigger 27-inch iMac, this is for serious users.
 I’d recommend you wait for the Apple silicon to arrive here if you’re planning to buy one.
-That said, the 27-inch iMac is a powerful computer and you’ll it any given day.
+If you have the budget for the 27-inch iMac and want to buy it right now, you can look into the new MacBook Pro 14.
+It vastly outperforms the 27-inch iMac and should fit the bill for anything that you can do on an iMac.

 Mac Mini Specifications

 This is one of the Apple desktop systems that makes sense if you’re on a budget.
 You can take your sweet time and build the ideal system around it.
 The Mac Mini is a small box that packs an M1 chip, up to 16GB unified storage (RAM), and up to 2TB storage.

 It has an ethernet port, two USB-C (Thunderbolt) ports, an HDMI 2.0 port, two full-size USB-A ports, and a 3.5mm headphone jack.
 You also get built-in Bluetooth and WiFi connectivity and that’s about it.
 You can hook up the displays, keyboard, and mice of your choice and make it yours.
 The Mac Mini starts at $699.